-Accordingly, we find that appellant's affidavit was insufficient to establish facts which would entitle him to a new trial.
+Accordingly, we find that appellant's affidavit was insufficient to establish facts which would entitle him to a hearing on his motion for new trial.
 See, e.g., Jordan, 883 S.W.2d at 665 (finding affidavit, filed in support of ineffective assistance claims, conclusory where appellant alleged, inter alia, counsel failed to properly investigate the facts and failed to subpoena two named witnesses but failed to say why counsel's investigation was deficient or what further investigation would have revealed); Watson v.
 State, 37 S.W.3d 559, 561 (Tex.
 App.-Beaumont 2001, no pet.) (finding supporting affidavit conclusory in nature because it omitted any specific detail regarding what aspect of an agreement appellant failed to understand or what consequence of his plea he failed to appreciate in spite of having been admonished at length by the trial court).
+Because the supporting affidavit was deficient, we hold that the trial court did not abuse its discretion in failing to hold a hearing on appellant's motion for new trial.